 Many people were also too poor to pay for treatment, the report says.
 It also cites WHO figures indicating Pyongyang spends less than $1 (£0.65) per person on healthcare a year.

-Pyongyang says it provides free healthcare for its people, but witnesses told Amnesty they had had to pay for all services for the past 20 years.'No science'
+Pyongyang says it provides free healthcare for its people, but witnesses told Amnesty they had had to pay for all services for the past 20 years.